adobe/aio-theme/README.md

 ## Upgrading the theme

 To upgrade to the latest version of the Gatsby Theme Parliament, simply run `yarn upgrade` in your site.
-This should update the dependency `@adobe/gatsby-theme-parliament` defined in your `package.json` to the latest version.
+This should update the dependency `@adobe/gatsby-theme-parliament` defined in your `package.json` to the latest version based on the specified version range.

 You can check the latest released version on https://github.com/adobe/gatsby-theme-parliament/releases.

-If your lock file is outdated or corrupt, delete `yarn.lock` and run `yarn install`.
+If your lock file is corrupt, delete `yarn.lock` and run `yarn install`.
 This will create a new lock file. *Don't forget to commit the updated lock file*.

 ## Enhanced Markdown